vvinayakkk/100x-Gen-AI-buildathon/readme.md

 #### 1. Celebrity Profiles
 Celebrity profiles form the foundation of the impersonation system.
 Each profile includes:

-- **Personality Traits**: Captures the unique characteristics that define the celebrity’s personality.
+- **Personality Traits**: Captures the unique characteristics that define the celebrity's personality.
-- **Writing Style Patterns**: Models the celebrity’s typical sentence structures, choice of vocabulary, and tone (e.g., formal, casual, humorous).
+- **Writing Style Patterns**: Models the celebrity's typical sentence structures, choice of vocabulary, and tone (e.g., formal, casual, humorous).
 - **Example Tweets**: Provides references to how the celebrity interacts on social media, offering insights into their typical communication style.
 - **Emotional Range Indicators**: Highlights the emotional spectrum the celebrity often exhibits, such as optimism, sarcasm, or empathy.

 #### 2. Impersonation Agent
-The impersonation agent is the core component that generates responses based on the celebrity’s profile.
+The impersonation agent is the core component that generates responses based on the celebrity's profile.

 - **Functionality**:
   - **Uses Celebrity Profile Data**: Leverages traits, writing style, and emotional indicators to stay true to the celebrity's persona.